Leadership Spotlight on Marketing: Meet Claudia Gheța

 Describe your goals and key accountabilities to get you there.

-People Operations is a function that helps employees be productive at work from the moment they’re hired to when they leave the company.
-In this role, it is essential to support employees and help them in their day-to-day challenges.
+People Operations is a function that helps employees be productive at work from when they’re hired to when they leave the company.
+In this role, it is essential to support employees and help them with their day-to-day challenges.
 A People Ops role also comes with the responsibility to modernize and update outdated processes, analyze HR metrics and have solutions for different situations (e.g., turnover rate).

 To grow this role, my main goal is to focus on team member engagement and effectiveness as well as on strengthening our capabilities as an organization.
-In a remote environment, with individuals being in a multitude of time zones, instilling an aligned culture and approach to how we work is a key accountability of the leadership team, supporting new hires and their journey through their initial months and beyond.
+In a remote environment, with individuals in many time zones, instilling an aligned culture and approach to how we work is a key accountability of the leadership team, supporting new hires and their journey through their initial months and beyond.

 What is most rewarding about your role?

 No matter how small or big a company is, for me, the most rewarding aspect of my role is to see team members engage and feel appreciated for the hard work they are putting in and that they are taken care of at work.
 It is rewarding to see both our team members and the company grow.
 Being recognized as a company and high-performing team is one of the most rewarding feelings.